downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 Then you’re in the right place.

 Because today I’m going to show **where you can find the installer**.
-And I'll walk you through the setup.
+I'll also walk you through the setup.

 Let’s start!